opensourcedesign/opensourcedesign.github.io/content/about-us/_index.md

 We want all these people to come together to share, learn and make Design in Open Source Software sustainable, actionable and valued.
 Respect is essential.
 We do not assume everyone is familiar with  the terminologies of  design, tech or Open Source Software and we want to hold space for people to ask questions, critique, agree and disagree thoughtfully and with care.
 Try to listen more than you speak and ensure you are sharing equal space with others in discussions and do not try to force your ideas or views on others.
 We wrote the essential ground rules in our Code of Conduct.

-If you want to participate in the community, go to How to Join Open Source Design, where we show the different platforms we use for communicating, building this website and services like the job board and how the community is governed.
+If you want to participate in the community, go to [How to Join](/resources/how-to-join/), where we show the different platforms we use for communicating, building this website and services like the job board and how the community is governed.

 ## Our community

 Open Source Design is an open community.
-There are no membership fees or formal requirements — only our [Code of Conduct](/about-us/code-of-conduct/).
+There are no membership fees or formal requirements - only our [Code of Conduct](/about-us/code-of-conduct/).
 People contribute in whatever way fits them: designing, coding, writing, giving feedback, helping at events, or supporting us financially through [Open Collective](https://opencollective.com/opensourcedesign).

 We are sustained by the time people give and by the support of our backers.
-If you want to get involved, see [How to Join](/about-us/how-to-join/).
+If you want to get involved, see [How to Join](/resources/how-to-join/).

 ## A note on our name

 We chose "Open Source Design" rather than "Free Software Design" for practical reasons, not political ones.
 Open source has broader public recognition, its acronyms are more approachable, and the term extends naturally beyond software to hardware, architecture, and manufacturing.
-Many of our members care deeply about free software and use it daily — our name is not a rejection of those values, just a pragmatic choice about how to reach the widest audience.
+Many of our members care deeply about free software and use it daily - our name is not a rejection of those values, just a pragmatic choice about how to reach the widest audience.